Locked out, thinking of you. One last poem. Saying goodbye

 Lean away from it.
 Turn in a different direction.
 Cut against the line.
 Let it drip beyond the chalked radius.
-Natalie Goldberg Writing Down the Bones (cover by Joe Brainard): “I cut the daisy from my throat” is better than “My throat was a little sore, so I didn’t say anything.”
+Natalie Goldberg in Writing Down the Bones (cover by Joe Brainard): “I cut the daisy from my throat” is better than “My throat was a little sore, so I didn’t say anything.”
 (Perhaps even by writing that second line the first one is entirely ruined.)
 Write first without editing yourself.
 A sustained period.
 Do not go back, do not cross out.
 I am working at the front desk of the library, so it is difficult.
 She is thinking about writing in pen, in which the mind is always faster than the hand.
 This is less obviously the case on a computer, where I have often found myself able to move much faster than the mind can think (though I try to avoid it now).

 Goldberg however was working in a different era and does not have much familiarity with computers, describing them carefully, as if they are magic objects: “the computer automatically returns the carriage.
 The device is called ‘wrap-around.’”
 Wrap-around.
 That’s what I was talking about earlier—writing faster than I could think.
 That’s how I learned to write, first seeing how fast I could go—one, two thousand words.
 Sometimes good ones.
 Sometimes quite bad.
 Now I typically write about two-hundred-and-fifty to seven-hundred-words in a fifty-minute period.
 Depending on how much of the story I can see.
 I’ve already strayed far in this experiment—“Don’t.
 No.” was meant to be my theme.
 But in truth I mostly wanted to write about cutting the daisy out of the throat.
 What does it mean to cut across the throat, to pull out a flower?
 To extract a delicate green stem and the petals stained with blood?
-And why does it feel to me so obvious that this has something to do with writing?
+And why does it feel to me so obvious—as it seems also to be fore Goldberg—that this has something to do with writing?

 Seeing Anne Carson on Monday is like surprising a gazelle climbing a hill on the savannah.
 It is like coming across a stand of three or four birch trees suddenly in a forest of maple.
 “I always sound so together,” she jokes at the microphone after she is introduced.
 We take a wrong turn from Charles street.
 I lead Caroline (who I have met incidentally) to the rear of the building, where there is no door, near the dumpsters.
 But inside the chapel I realize that the rear of the building is precisely where the reading is located—its four massive stained glass windows look out over that back parking lot.
 I want to take a picture of Carson standing at the foot of those windows and dwarfed by the light passing through them.
 But the architects of the building, who may have anticipated smartphones over one hundred years ago, ensured that the light would be low enough that the windows would always be dazzling by contrast.
 This is so no one inside forgets about God even when they allow their mind to wander.
 I see on the screens of phones raised in front of me that they are only able to pick up those four wide blocks of light.
 Carson reads us a story about a woman who is a forsenic splash expert who with the help of a corvid friend named “Shortpants” annoys local mafioso.
 It is somehow both paranoid and earnest.
 The protagonist reads verbal patterns like a poet.
 I imagine writing my own story, beginning somehow with that wrong turn.
 “Looking up they saw the chapel where the reading would take place.
 In the window a white face suddenly turned away.
 Impossible to say with any certainty who it was.”
 In the hallway outside the chapel they are selling a selection of Anne Carson’s books, including one that has yet to be released.
 But Anne Carson is standing about ten feet in front of the table, standing next to but not talking to one of the event’s organizers.
 She looks bored and casual.
 She is after all just a human being killing time for the same reason we are.
 But it is impossible not to feel scrutinized.
 I purchase a single book and find my seat.
 It’s Monday and soon we will be listening to a woman who I imagine has meant something to all of us.
 I keep wishing I was reading her on the page and vow to spend more time with her.
 A poet later claims on Instagram that they fell asleep in the second row.
 And as Carson introduces herself she says that her great-grandfather, one of the founders of the university, died when he accidentally mixed too much lead into his shampoo.
 “You may find his portrait downstairs,” she tells us.
 But I don’t.